csipiemonte/smartlab/reference-realtime/arduino-secure/README.md

 Arduino secure JSON
 --------------
-This folder contains a first version of a secure protocol to send on Arduino platform a JSON created using smartdatanet specification.
+This folder contains a first version of a secure protocol to send on Arduino platform a JSON created using smartdatanet specification and control management.
+T
 This code extends the features of the [*reference implementation*](https://github.com/csipiemonte/smartlab/tree/master/reference-realtime/arduino): commenting the line

 ```